MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 In unlocked state any non-downloaded areas will be dimmed relative to the downloaded ones if you are zoomed in far enough to enable editing.
 This is to avoid inadvertently adding duplicate objects in areas that are not being displayed.
 In the locked state dimming is disabled, this behaviour can be changed in the [Advanced preferences](Advanced%20preferences.md) so that dimming is always active.

+If you need to use a non-standard OSM API entry, or use [offline data](https://vespucci.io/tutorials/offline/) in _MapSplit_ format you can add or change entries via the _Configure..._ entry for the data layer in the layer control.

 ### Editing

 <a id="lock"></a>